modernweb-dev/web/docs/learn/test-runner/code-coverage/index.md

 We now have a failing test but still 100% code coverage.

 You should, therefore, see code coverage as a tool that only gives you guidance and help on spotting missing tests, rather than a hard guarantee of code quality.

+## Coverage browser support

+The default coverage of the test runner uses the ability of Chromium to do native code coverage instrumentation.
+This gives us the best speed.
+When testing multiple browsers this should still be fine, you don't need to get code coverage from all browsers.
+One browser is usually enough.

+If you need to collect coverage from all browsers, or if you're not testing for Chromium at all, you can look into alternative ways of instrumenting your code.
+Check the [coverage docs](../../../docs/test-runner/writing-tests/code-coverage.md) to learn more about that.

 ## Learn more